TeamArmanSalon/Expense-Tracker/README.md

 *Final Exam Project in Object-Oriented Programming (OOP)*

 ## Overview
 The **Expense Tracker** is a simple Java console-based application that helps users manage their personal finances.
-It allows users to **add expenses and income, set budgets, view financial summaries**, and generate reports—all while applying key **Object-Oriented Programming principles** such as encapsulation, inheritance, and polymorphism.
+It allows users to **add expenses and income, set budgets, view financial summaries**, and generate reports—all while applying key **Object-Oriented Programming principles**

 This project was developed as part of a **final exam requirement** in the *Object-Oriented Programming* course.